mattshoe/stratify/README.md

 ### 7. Implement a `Processor`

 Take the simple `Processor` below.
-This processor inspects the KDoc on any class declaration, then uses Kotlin Poet to generate an extension function which returns the KDoc as a string:
+This processor inspects the KDoc on any class declaration, then uses [KotlinPoet](https://square.github.io/kotlinpoet/) to generate an extension function which returns the KDoc as a string:
 ```kotlin
 class DocReaderClassProcessor: Processor<KSClassDeclaration> { // Specify we're only interested in KSClassDeclaration
     override val targetClass = KSClassDeclaration::class // The class of your generic type